Cost of Delay: Learn Why Your Digital Product Company Is Losing Millions

 The Equity method could have been a “logical” approach to prioritization because it makes sense to prioritize departments with higher budgets.
 Unfortunately, an organization operates in a co-dependency environment in which departments affect the performance of other teams.

-These counterproductive default prioritisation processes of companies can be easily remedied by determining the Cost of Delays.
-If you put everything into perspective, provide figures, and context to different factors involved in the decision process, your company will easily aim in the right directions.
+These counterproductive default prioritization processes of companies can be easily remedied by determining the Cost of Delays.
+If you put everything into perspective and provide figures, and context to different factors involved in the decision process, your company will easily aim in the right direction.

 Elements of Cost of Delay